KevinFasusi/supplychainpy/docs/quickstart.rst

 Overview
 --------

 Supplychainpy is a Python library for supply chain analysis, modelling and simulation.
-The library assists a workflow that is reliant on Excel and VBA.
+The library assists a workflow that is reliant on spreadsheets.

 This quick guide assumes analysts have the requisite domain knowledge, and predominantly use Excel.
 Some knowledge of Python or programming is assumed, although those new to data analysis or using Python will likely be able to